TradeForgeFR/Valhalla/README.md

 ---

 ## Acknowledgments
-We thank the Avalonia UI community and our contributors for their invaluable support in making Valhalla a reality.
+We thank the Avalonia UI and ScottPlot communities and our contributors for their invaluable support in making Valhalla a reality.

 ---